mrarvind90/drip/README.md

 improved such as:-

 -   Improving the user flow in terms of adding product variants.
+-   Improve the way to handle pre-rendered client components - currently using a hacky Suspense boundary with a loader icon
 -   Implementing a backend with database for storing products.
 -   Implementing logic for keeping track of stocks.
--   Other common features within an e-commerce web application.
+-   Explore other common features within an e-commerce web application.
+-   Improve the overall performance of the application by looking at ways to minify CSS and JS

 ## Getting Started